tjdevries/vim-vertex/README.md

 # vim-vertex

-Remove and insert Vim's `foldmarker`s.
+Remove and insert Vim's `foldmarkers`.

 ## Why `Vim-Vertex`

 **Vertex**: A point where two or more lines meet.

 In terms of this plugin, a **vertex** is a place where two or more lines _of code_ meet at one point.
-In VIM, this one point can be considered a `fold`, and the lines are marked by `foldmarker`s, and other editors don't always take advantage of them -- as well as the fact that you may have set custom fold markers.
-This plugin attempts to solve this problem by giving you simple commands to both remove and add back in your own custom `foldmarker`s.
+In VIM, this one point can be considered a `fold`, and the lines are marked by `foldmarkers`, and other editors don't always take advantage of them -- as well as the fact that you may have set custom fold markers.
+This plugin attempts to solve this problem by giving you simple commands to both remove and add back in your own custom `foldmarkers`.

 ## What It Does

-This plugin allows you to keep your markers out of version control (or just files you pass back and forth) so that the non-VIM users do not have the code cluttered with Vim `foldmarker`s.
+This plugin allows you to keep your markers out of version control (or just files you pass back and forth) so that the non-VIM users do not have the code cluttered with Vim `foldmarkers`.

 The main idea is to add the capability of having `foldmarkers` inside of files, even version controlled files, but not having others have to view them.
 I think this is best done via example: